unexpectedjs/unexpected-dom/documentation/assertions/DOMElement/to-contain.md

-Assert that an element contains elements satisfying a given specification.
+Assert that an element contains descendant elements satisfying a given specification.

 ```js
 var element = createElement(`